×

 We asked people in Viti Levu if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Viti Levu, it's important to respect the local customs and traditions.
 Dress modestly, especially when visiting villages or religious sites.
 Women should cover their shoulders and knees, and men should avoid wearing hats in villages as it's considered disrespectful.
 Avoid touching someone's head, as it's considered sacred in Fijian culture.
 Always ask for permission before taking photographs, especially in villages or of local people.
 It's also considered rude to refuse food or drink when offered, as sharing food is a significant part of Fijian culture.
 When entering a village, it's customary to present a gift, known as a 'sevusevu', usually a bundle of kava root.
 This is a traditional gesture of respect.
 It's also important to remember to remove your shoes before entering someone's home.
 Avoid walking through villages at night, as it's considered disrespectful.
 Also, public displays of affection are generally frowned upon, especially in rural areas.
 Lastly, Fijians are very friendly and hospitable people.
-Always greet people with a smile and a friendly 'Bula', which means hello," commented one expat who made the move to Viti Levu.
+Always greet people with a smile and a friendly 'Bula', which means hello," said one expat who made the move to Viti Levu.

 About the Author